orbitalchicken/Roadmap/Postponed.md

 	cinnamon-settings-daemon: Super+e should open file manager
 	cinnamon-settings: network - proxy - button ON/OFF doesn't do anything
 	settings: The buttons in the system settings seem to be sorted according the english names, but I’m using dutch, so the sorting looks really random.
-	settings: mintdrivers - The name “Device Drivers” is used in the main Cinnamon Control Centre but once you open it the name at the top of the window is “Driver Manager”.
-The names should be the same for consistency.
 	settings: mdm - The name of the login screen in the main Cinnamon Control Centre is different to the window when you open it (Login Screen in the main Cinnamon Control Centre vs Login Window Preferences).
 The names should be the same for consistency.
 	settings: mouse - The Cinnamon drag threshold and GTK drag threshold input boxes are not aligned to each other but appended to the end of the wording.
 They should be aligned as per other similar examples in the Cinnamon Control Centre.
 	settings:  workspaces - OSD duration, OSD horizontal position and OSD vertical position are not aligned.